 Both of these amps are available at a similar price level and both of them can be battery-powered.
 However, the Blackstar Fly 3 has a built-in delay effect.

 Personally, I’d stick with the Orange model!
 Mainly because of the fact that I’m a huge fan of their gear.
 But I’m sure that a lot of you will actually prefer the Blackstar Fly 3 instead.

-Here’s a really good video that compares both of these amps – feel free to check it out below.
+I actually recorded a quick video review and sound demo of that amp, so feel free to check it out below.

 If you don’t like the sound of Orange Crush Mini 3W or you’re simply looking for something bigger and louder, that’s not a big problem!
 There’s still quite a lot of fantastic combos that can be efficiently used for home practice.

 Of course, choosing a brand new amp will depend on your own personal preferences and on the size of your budget.
 Here’s a few more recommendations based on my own experience.

 Firstly, I highly encourage you to check out the Marshall MG10.
 This is one of the most affordable combos that are currently manufactured by Marshall.
 It’s pretty basic, but it gets the job done and it sounds surprisingly good.
 Surely, anyone who’s looking for a small combo suitable for home practice will be really satisfied with that model.

 Alternatively, you can also check out the Fender Frontman 10G.
 This is an another fantastic and inexpensive combo which is very often used by amateur guitarists.
 It’s really similar to Marshall MG10, but instead of the classic Marshall tone, it has the classic Fender tone.
 It’s a bit better option for all lovers of blues, country and jazz, so if that’s your kind of vibe, make sure to check it out!